-Developer contributions will be determined with reference to the adopted LBRuT Planning Obligations SPD (2014) which operates alongside the Council's Community Infrastructure Levy (the Borough CIL).
-This SPD in conjunction with the Borough CIL Charging Schedule ensures that the development industry and others have a clear view on the likely combined level of the Borough CIL and Section 106 planning obligations, which they will have to meet to ensure that any proposed development is acceptable and also makes a reasonable contribution to the infrastructure needs of the borough.
+Developer contributions will be determined with reference to the adopted LBRuT Planning Obligations SPD (2014) which operates alongside the Borough's Community Infrastructure Levy.
+This SPD in conjunction with the Borough's CIL ensures that the development industry and others have a clear view on the likely combined level of the Borough CIL and Section 106 planning obligations, which they will have to meet to ensure that any proposed development is acceptable and also makes a reasonable contribution to the infrastructure needs of the borough.